mdp-toolkit/mdp-toolkit/README.md

 ## [Documentation](https://mdp-toolkit.github.io/documentation.html)

+## Contact

+Most development discussions take place in this repository on Github.
+You are also encouraged to get in touch with the developers and other users on the users’ [mailing list](https://mail.python.org/mm3/mailman3/lists/mdp-toolkit.python.org/).

 Please refer to the online documentation at https://mdpdocs.readthedocs.io The legacy documentation is still available at http://mdp-toolkit.sourceforge.net The source code is available at https://github.com/mdp-toolkit/mdp-toolkit